Timken says top shareholder's break-up analysis flawed

-(Reuters) - Industrial conglomerate Timken Co (TKR.N) reiterated that it will not split its steel and bearings businesses despite pressure from its top shareholder, and said the investor’s analysis of benefits from a break-up had serious flaws.
+April 1 (Reuters) - U.S. industrial conglomerate Timken Co reiterated that it will not split its steel and bearings businesses despite pressure from its top shareholder, and said the investor’s analysis of benefits from a break-up had serious flaws.

 Activist fund Relational Investors LLC and CalSTRS, a large public pension fund, jointly reported a 6.15 percent stake in Timken in November and said Timken should split into two publicly traded companies.